Generalizing while preserving monotonicity in comparison-based preference learning models: The proof

 Because the loss function is a sum of terms indexed by the elements of the dataset, this relation is quite simple

-To enable the differential analysis of these operations, we introduce a smooth deformation of the loss function. \begin{definition}[Smoothened loss] For every $\lambda \in \mathbb{R}$, and every operation $o$ of the form $\append(c)$ or $\update(n,c)$, we define the smoothened loss $\cL_\lambda$ by
+To enable the differential analysis of these operations, we introduce a smooth deformation of the loss function. \begin{definition}[Smoothed loss] For every $\lambda \in \mathbb{R}$, and every operation $o$ of the form $\append_{a, b, r}$ or $\update_{n, r}$, we define the smoothed loss $\cL_\lambda$ by

 Denote also $\beta^*_\lambda(\bD, o) \triangleq \argmin \cL_\lambda(\cdot | \bD, o)$ and $\theta^*_\lambda(\bD, o) \triangleq \theta(\beta^*_\lambda(\bD, o))$. \end{definition}